 Certain Jeep models, including Grand Cherokees, have a tendency to become engulfed in flame when they are involved in a rear-end collision.
 The culprit is the plastic gas tank that Chrysler mounted behind the rear axle in some model years.
 The tank is easily punctured in a rear-end collision, leading to a potentially devastating fire.

 Fiat Chrysler refuses to take responsibility for its defect product design.
 Fortunately, the American system of justice allows juries to hold car companies accountable for their deadly mistakes.

-If you were injured in a Jeep that caught on fire, or if a loved one died in a Jeep fire, a Jeep fire and explosion lawyer in Atlanta, GA can help you seek justice from Fiat Chrysler.
+If you were injured in a Jeep that caught on fire, or if a loved one died in a Jeep fire, a Jeep fire and explosion lawyer can help you seek justice from Fiat Chrysler.
 If you survived the accident, see your doctor first.
 The next step is to get prompt legal advice.

 Get Medical Attention if You Were in an Accident Where a Jeep Grand Cherokee Caught on Fire

 Burns are among the most painful and enduring injuries.
 They leave accident victims vulnerable to life-threatening infections.
 They produce scarring and disfigurement that can lead to a lifetime of emotional suffering.